Azure/azure-functions-signalrservice-extension/docs/sharding.md

 # Multiple Azure SignalR Service instances Support
-Currently we add support for configuring multiple SignalR Service instances **under Persistent mode**.
-You can distrubute your clients to multiple SignalR service instances and send messages to multiple instances as if to one instance.
+Currently we add support for configuring multiple SignalR Service instances under **persistent** mode.
+You can distribute your clients to multiple SignalR service instances and send messages to multiple instances as if to one instance.

 <!-- TOC -->